altibiz/perch/docs/api/module/branch.md

   [understanding modules](../../understanding-modules.md) chapter.

 - `module.isolate` (`system -> integration -> module -> module`): Basically like
-  module prunning but only used for evaluating module configuration for a certain system in the `integrate` prefix.
+  module pruning but only used for evaluating module configuration for a certain system in the `integrate` prefix.